adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-xhr-personalisation.md

 ## Comment from blog covers it off:

 > I think this would be a useful technique in only special situations.
-It does accomplish what you want but will require multiple downloads and will make a portion of your page unaccessible to those who have disabled Javascript (from what I have heard that is 10% of the intenet population).
+It does accomplish what you want but will require multiple downloads and will make a portion of your page unaccessible to those who have disabled JS (from what I have heard that is 10% of the intenet population).

 > Plus I am dubious of the savings.
 The reason for the caching to not have a web brower contact the website.
 It can just retrieve the content from cache.
 But if it is having to retrieve a portion of the content anyway you still have to make a HTTP request.
 Might as well make that response a bit bigger and get rid of the multiple requests and more complex code.